 Kits B, C, and D measure water vapor using indicator tubes.
 Kit E is used solely for field-testing breathing air with indicator tubes.
 Kit D in one format (D-T) can also be used for field-testing.
-Kits using tubes usually require that the duration of flow through the tube be exactly as specified.
-Kit D provides data so that the correct concentrations for different flow rates can be determined.
-Kits B and C do not provide flow rates and the stain length is interpreted by the vendor.
-Flow in the tube is directly controlled in Kit E. Kits B, C, and D control flow indirectly through pressure, and hence pressure must be closely controlled in those three kits, which was sometimes a challenge for the testers.
+Kits B, C, and D control flow indirectly through pressure, and hence pressure must be closely controlled in those three kits, which was sometimes a challenge for the testers.